rodzanto/amazon-sagemaker-object-detection-railways/README.md

 service docker start
 ```

 This ensures that docker builds images to a folder that is mounted on EBS.
-Once the instance is running, open Jupyter lab, launch a terminal and clone this repository:
+Once the instance is running, open Jupyter lab, launch a terminal, and clone this repository:

 ```
 cd SageMaker